Aggregating Anemone (Anthopleura elegantissima)

 Aggregating anemones reproduce by cloning themselves: individual anemones will split in half to create a new clone.
 This is how aggregating anemones got their name, since their huge colonies are formed from this process of splitting and cloning.
 Sometimes you can see an anemone in the middle of splitting itself; an anemone mid-split simply looks like one that’s gotten very stretched out in one direction!

 Since space is such a valuable resource for these cloning creatures, aggregating anemones are incredibly territorial.
-They have a ring of white knob-shaped specialized tentacles around their base called acrorhagi that are used specifically for stinging aggregating anemone from other colonies that come too close by.
+They have a ring of white knob-shaped specialized tentacles around their base called acrorhagi that are used specifically for stinging aggregating anemone from other colonies that come too close.
 If you’re at the tide pools, look for these real-life clone wars on the rocks!
 You’ll see colonies with a distinct line of empty space dividing them, because any anemone that crosses that line will be stung.

-The green coloring of these anemone comes from symbiotic zooxanthellae and zoochlorellae (algae) that live in the tissues of the anemone.
+The green coloring of these anemone comes from symbiotic zooxanthellae (dinoflagellates) and zoochlorellae (algae) that live in the tissues of the anemone.
 Sometimes there will be aggregating anemones at tide pools that are a more white color with pink tips rather than green with pink tips; this is because those anemones live in low-light conditions and have lost their symbiotic algae.